kk-spartans/scholars-cup/02 - The Best is Yet to Be, or Not To Be/02 - Why megaprojects fail (and what that says about us)/The Chennai Monorail (and metro).md

 ## What Happened After

 While monorail plans flatlined, Chennai Metro steamed ahead: Phase I opened its first stretch (Koyambedu–Alandur) in June 2015 and fully launched both lines by September 2016; its Phase I extension reached Wimco Nagar by February 2021.
-Phase II’s foundation was laid in November 2020 with multiple new corridors on the way, and by 2025 the network had outgrown those old monorail blueprints—proof that sometimes you overpromise rubber‑tyred futurism and end up with concrete rails.
+Phase II’s foundation was laid in November 2020 with multiple new corridors on the way, and by 2025 the network had outgrown those old monorail blueprints — proof that sometimes you overpromise rubber‑tired futurism and end up with concrete rails.

 These metros were originally planned to be built for only 3 years, but the signs never changed — 36 months later, it was still 36 months.
 And the roads were getting thinner and thinner so the construction could happen.
-ALthough this is less of a delay than the monorail, still unnacceptable.
+Although this is less of a delay than the monorail, still unnacceptable.